nianswe/ci_project1/README.md

 ## Features

-Background image behind navigation bar, footer and the content in the pages, makes a visiable effect when content is little transparent.
+- Background image behind navigation bar, footer and the content in the pages, makes a visiable effect when content is little transparent.

-Booking schedule in booking form macke it easy to choose from and to dates you will stay
+- Booking schedule in booking form macke it easy to choose from and to dates you will stay

-Information with description about your stay and photos what you can do in the area.
+- Information with description about your stay and photos what you can do in the area.

+- The Book Now Banner on landing page and about page is easy to inactivate or edit with information content for temporary campains.

 ### Existing Features